Dutch-Paris line: Funding

 It cost a lot of money to rescue people from the Nazis.
 Everything fugitives needed – false documents, ration cards, food, shelter, medical care – need to be bought on the black market.
 It was also impossible for a full-time resister who was constantly engaged in the illegal work of rescue to hold down a job or stay in a permanent home.
 They also needed false documents, food, shelter and train tickets.
 When the resisters in Brussels, Paris and Lyon first started helping the persecuted in 1942 they paid for the expenses from their own pockets or with the money of the people they were helping.
 Dutch-Paris never turned anyone away because they did not have money.
 But eventually the resisters ran out of their own money.
 They raised funds by asking their social circles for money or schemes like selling false documents.

 In early 1943 Jean Weidner went to Switzerland (illegally) to ask the Dutch ambassador there for funds to help Dutch citizens in occupied France.
 The ambassador was sympathetic but had to consult with the Dutch government-in-exile in London.
 In the meantime, Pastor Willem Visser ‘t Hooft, general secretary of the World Council of Churches in Formation, gave Weidner money and connections to help the fugitives.
 After the ambassador in Bern got permission from London, the Dutch government-in-exile paid most of Dutch-Paris’s expenses.
 The British and American military attaches paid for the return journeys of their own personnel through their military attaches.
-On average it cost 30,000 French francs to get an aviator from the Netherlands to Spain.
+On average it cost 30,000 French francs (equivalent to 160 British pounds) to get an aviator from the Netherlands to Spain.

 The problem of converting currency into local cash for use in train stations, hotel, restaurants, cobbler shops etc, however, continued.
 The Nazis controlled the flow of currency very closely.
 The resisters of Dutch-Paris came up with several ingenious schemes to move money around Europe, many of them involving their personal or business bank accounts in different countries.

 Successes

 Dutch-Paris was remarkably long lived for an escape line and notably successful in rescuing people.
 They helped approximately 3,000 men, women and children to survive Nazi persecution.

 The most famous people who they took to Spain were Bram van der Stok and Gerrit Jan van Heuven Goedhart.
 Van Heuven Goedhart was a Dutch jurist and influential Dutch resister with a price on his head.
 After the war he became the first United Nations High Commissioner for Refugees.
 Van der Stok was a Dutch pilot who flew in the RAF.
-He was part of the famous “great escape” from Stalag Luft III.
+He was part of the famous "great escape" from Stalag Luft III.